About Hedera Felix

-Hedera Felix is an independent publisher dedicated to weird, sci-fi, intersectional and experimental fiction and visual art, and to publishing moving image and sound works in digital editions.
+…an independent publisher and CIC dedicated to weird, sci-fi, intersectional, experimental fiction and visual art, as well as publishing moving image and sound in digital editions.
+All permeated through a range of live events.

-The motivation for setting up Hedera Felix was to facilitate a new kind of adventurous literature by bringing three fields of writing under one roof: experimental, weird and literary.
+Hedera Felix’s motivation is to facilitate a new kind of adventurous literature by bringing three fields of writing together: experimental, weird and literary.

-We now do this through our print magazine, Mycelia.
-In tandem, we experiment in publishing digital forms of narrative and conceptual art, including moving image, VR literature and sound works.
-And this is found in our online platform, SiSM (launching at Cymera Festival 2019).
+We do this through our print magazine, Mycelia.
+We also experiment in publishing digital forms of narrative and conceptual art in our online platform, SiSM, which includes moving image, VR literature and sound works.
+Both avenues of publishing are pulled together in an exciting programme of events.

-CIC Directors: Pamela Clarke, Simone Hutchinson and Richard Taylor
+CIC Directors: Pamela Clarke, Simone Hutchinson, Richard Taylor

 Managing Editor: Simone Hutchinson